NIKOtheWolFox/FurAffinityClassifier/README.md

 .NET Core 3.1 for Console application.

 ## How to use GUI application
-GUI application is at "App.WPF" folder.
+GUI application is at "App.Wpf" folder.
 1. Unzip released file.
 2. Run "FurAffinityClassifier.App.Wpf.exe".
-3. Set up as you wish.
+3. Set up as you wish. (setting will not save unless clicking "Save Setting")
 4. Click "Execute" button.

 ## How to use Console application